starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "My dad made dead certain I could play chess," there was defiance in Electra's voice but Creed didn't know who it was directed at.

-"He said his grandfather challenged a grandmaster in Moscow, but I always wondered if that was a cover.
+"He said his grandfather challenged a grand master in Moscow, but I always wondered if that was a cover.
 Not that your father ever gave me reason to think he was lying to me.
 He was just so... restrained.
 He was the kind of guy who you could never tell what he was thinking," the man reminisced.

 "Oh," Electra said.
 "Well dad didn't trust people.
 He wouldn't tell me why."